 - In the event of any constitutional amendments, your new updated and signed constitution.

-- At some point after the end of the academic year, the Club’s status in the Clubs Portal will be reset to Un-Affiliated (as affiliation will have expired at the end of the academic year).
-If you have uploaded your documents by this point, now is the time to click request affiliation and get the Club’s Co-ordinator to check your documents.
-If you have not yet, get it done!
+- At some point after the end of the academic year, the Club’s status in the UCSA website Clubs Page will be reset to Un-Affiliated (as affiliation will have expired at the end of the academic year).

 - The UCSA will then affiliate the club in the week prior to Semester 1 of the year in which you are applying for affiliation.

-- The club has one week from the date of the Orientation Clubs Day to upload their new membership list to the Clubs Portal.
-Failure to do so will result in the Club’s Affiliation unfortunately being suspended.
+- The club has two weeks from the date of the Orientation Clubs Day to send their membership lists to firstname.lastname@example.org.
+Failure to do so may result in the Club’s Affiliation immediate suspension.

 Benefits Of Being An Affiliated Club